 - investment bankers leaving the financial world, and helping others lead healthier lives.

-None of these folks would have guessed their future would include working in health and fitness, coaching clients, and changing lives.
+None of these folks would have guessed their future would include working in health, fitness, and wellness, coaching clients, and changing lives.

 But here they are today.